ScottMcConkey/Oracle-Spatial-Functions/readme.md

 These functions do not account for every type of geometry.
 Clean your data before adapting these scripts to your needs.
 The sdo_geometry object can be a real pain, and these scripts can only hope to reduce that pain by so much.

+Also, while it would be ideal for these functions to exist as object methods, objects require function creation rights on the database.
+Depending upon the nature of your role, you may not have access to do this.
+Consequently, I have decided to write these as stand-alone functions that can be incorporated into any ad hoc PL/SQL block.
+Don't hate the player, hate the game.